 - Install the new filter with the word “front” facing outward.

-Reinstall the filter cover on the housing compartment.
+- Reinstall the filter cover in the housing compartment.

-Changing the refrigerator water filter and air filter regularly will help your appliance perform perfectly.
+Regularly changing the water and air filter on your refrigerator will help your appliance perform perfectly.
 You’ll enjoy fresh, clean water and an odor-free refrigerator for months to come.